 Accommodation for one week

-Our first two night, we stay at Lacasepoz chalet in Tamarin.
+Our first two nights, we stay at Lacasepoz chalet in Tamarin.
 An affordable bungalow for the price of 54€ per night.

-Fifth and six nights we were in Trou D’Eau Douce at Beach Villa Palmar for 100€ a night, also with swimming pool.
+Fifth and six nights, we were in Trou D’Eau Douce at Beach Villa Palmar for 100€ a night, also with a swimming pool.
 We base here for Ile aux Cerfs.
-Actually, it is a big house and can be occupied up to eight people.
+It is a big house and can occupy up to eight people.

 On our last day, we were staying closer to the airport at Blue Bay, as it is a short drive to the international airport of Mauritius.
 Villa Hibiscus, a private house with a swimming pool for the price of 63€ per night.

 The hidden Tamarin falls

 Regardless wherever you go, everyone visited the same tourist attraction in Mauritius, but the only site we haven’t met anyone.
 There is a viewpoint for Tamarin falls, but finding the falls itself is not easy.
 Car navigation wouldn’t find it.

 We used the mobile app, maps: me –offline navigation.
 A useful resource that brings us from A to B.

 The falls haven’t signed well, but the maps will take you there for sure.
 Park the car near the temple (there is only one temple) you never miss it.
 Then, walked for about 300 meters passing through a sugar cane plantation.
 Just beware: very slippery by going down, once you reach the falls, you have the area on your own.

 Your journey will not be complete without visiting Chamarel and the Black River gorge.
 The best way of getting there is by car or going on tour.
 You can combine this trip with Chamarel.